Y7K4/y7k4.github.io/_posts/2021-03-03-write_a_command_line_tool_using_bash.md

 ### compgen

-The command `compgen` is a great tool for this job, and you can try it in command line as follows. `-W "meow meeoow meeeooow"` defines a list of possible words to complete, and `"mee"` is the current word typed so far.
+The command `compgen` is a convenient tool for this job, and you can try it in command line as follows. `-W "meow meeoow meeeooow"` defines a list of possible words to complete, and `"mee"` is the current word typed so far.
 The double dashes `--` signify the end of the options (see [here](https://unix.stackexchange.com/questions/11376/what-does-double-dash-mean)).

 ```bash
 compgen -W "meow meeoow meeeooow" -- "mee"